KornSiwat/icassava-wiki/readme.md

 1. Download gdrive

+2. Make it executable with: `chmod +x gdrive`

+3. Move it with: `mv gdrive /usr/bin`

+4. Check whether its dependency is installed with `ldd /usr/bin/gdrive`

+    For libc.musl-x86_64.so.1 => not found run:
+        ```
+        sudo apt-get install musl-dev && ln -s /usr/lib/x86_64-linux-musl/libc.so /lib/libc.musl-x86_64.so.1
+        ```

-2. Run `gdrive about` then follow the login process to get the verification code
+5. Run `gdrive about` then follow the login process to get the verification code

-3. Enter verification code
+6. Enter verification code

 Note: Only first time